 We dive in as Austin shares with us the moment in his career where he knew he was on the right track.

 There’s so many along that way and I think I mentioned quite a few of them in the story.
-But if there was a big lesson, it was like, commercial is worth more than residential.
-There’s so many different intricacies to property investing that you can take advantage of and can really mean a lot more zeros in your bank account.
+But if there was a big lesson, it was like, the commercial is worth more than residential.
+There are so many different intricacies to property investing that you can take advantage of and can really mean a lot more zeros in your bank account.
 So with that second property investment, I went looking for land that could be subdivided.
 And I ended up purchasing one piece of property which had two dwellings on it, which gave me a high rental yield, gave me some greater cash flow and allowed me to travel.
 I was looking to purchase in an area that had high capital growth.
-And so this property ended up being in that location that I was looking.
+And so this property ended up being in that location that I was looking for.

 And because of the ability to subdivide that property, I did that pretty much straight away on purchase which unlocked instant equity for me and increased the valuation of that property.
 And if I had of maybe stayed in Australia, I could have then gone ahead and leveraged that extra equity in that property to go and purchase more properties.
-But really with my focus on the lifestyle aspect of it, the travel and wanting to start my own business, that’s really been the focus for me from there.
+But really with my focus on the lifestyle aspect of it, the travel and want to start my own business, that’s really been the focus for me from there.